ku-sldg/plih/_simple/2-Adding-Booleans.md

 `ABE` is only moderately less silly than `AE`.
 We simply extended `AE` to include Boolean values and several new operations that both consume and produce Boolean values.
 By doing this, we now have an interpreter that crashes for some inputs.

 Working through `ABE` does have value.
 We extended `AE` to include Boolean values and terms, then extended the `AE` parser, pretty printer, evaluator, and generator.
 In subsequent chapters we'll see that the techniques we used generalize to other languages.
 For now, we must do something about failure before moving on.

+## Exercises

+1. Add disjunction and negation to the `ABE` language.
+Define concrete syntax and abstract syntax.
+Update the parser, pretty printer, evaluator, and QuickCheck term generator.

 [^1]: If you execute `testEval` in the same way, you will almost certainly generate a different counterexample due to the arbitrary nature of the generator.